 “denizhan pekoz - excellent tour guide”

 Laodicea is home to one of the seven holy churches mentioned in the book of revelations of the new testament.
 Only city in Anatolia with four baths and two theaters.
-Laodicea also boasted the largest ancient stadium (Capacity 25000) in Anatolia.
+Laodicea also boasted a large ancient stadium (Capacity 25000).

 The city was formerly known as Diospolis, meaning the city of Zeus.
 The city was named after the wife of Seleucid King Antiochus II: Loadice.
 The population initially consisted of Greeks, Jews and the soldiers of Antiochus II.